Electrical Flows for Polylogarithmic Competitive Oblivious Routing: Preliminaries

 \paragraph*{Oblivious routing} An $m \times n$ matrix $M$ that maps vertex demands to edge flows is called an \emph{oblivious routing scheme}\footnote{While an oblivious routing scheme in general could be non-linear, we only consider linear routing schemes in this paper.} if for any valid demand $\chi$ the vertex demands created by the flow generated by $M$ are equal to the input vertex demands.
 Formally, we require that $B\tp M$ is identity on $X$, i.e., $B\tp M\chi = \chi$ for all valid demands $\chi \in X$.

-\paragraph*{Competitive ratio} For an oblivious routing $M$ and any collection of demands $X= \{\chi_i\}_i$, the flow across edge $e$ for routing demand $\chi_i$ is given by $|b_e M \chi_i|$.
-Thus the total flow (without cancellations) across edge $e$ when routing all the demands in $X$ \emph{independently} using $M$ is given by $f_e = \sum_{\chi_i \in X} |b_e M \chi_i|$.
-We would like to minimize the $\ell_p$ norm ($p \in [1,\infty) \cup \{\infty\}$) of this flow resulting from routing these demands independently with an oblivious routing $M$, as compared with the optimal routing that can look at all the demands before fixing the routing.
-If $OPT_p(X)$ is the cost resulting from the optimal routing, and $f$ is the flow described above, then the competitive ratio of the oblivious routing scheme $M$ is given by
+\paragraph*{Competitive ratio} For an oblivious routing $M$ and any collection of demands $D= \{\chi_i\}_i$, the flow across edge $e$ for routing demand $\chi_i$ is given by $|b_e M \chi_i|$.
+Thus the total flow (without cancellations) across edge $e$ when routing all the demands in $D$ \emph{independently} using $M$ is given by $f_e = \sum_{\chi_i \in D} |b_e M \chi_i|$.
+We would like to minimize the $\ell_p$ norm (in this paper, $p \in \{1, \infty\}$) of the flow resulting from routing these demands independently with an oblivious routing $M$, as compared with the optimal routing that can adaptively choose the routing based on the demands.
+If $OPT_p(D)$ is the cost resulting from the optimal routing, and $f$ is the flow described above, then the competitive ratio of the oblivious routing scheme $M$ is given by

-Kelner and Maymounkov~\cite{KM11electric} show that for a linear oblivious routing, the worst case demand set is routing along every edge of the graph, i.e., the worst case requests are the columns of $B\tp \cdot d$ for $d\in \R^m$.
-Since the optimal routing is to route each demand across the same edge, the competitive ratio is given by
+Kelner and Maymounkov~\cite[Theorem 3.1]{KM11electric} show that for a linear oblivious routing on an uncapacitated graph, the worst case demand set is routing one unit of flow across every edge of the graph, i.e., the worst case requests are the columns of $B\tp$.
+Since the optimal routing is to route each demand across the same edge, $OPT(B\tp) = 1$.
+For $p \in \{ 1, \infty \}$, the competitive ratio is then given by $ \beta_p(M) = \| MB\tp \|_p $.

-\paragraph*{Load} For an oblivious routing $M$, the flow across edge $e$ for the demand vector $b_f$ is denoted as $\load_M(f\to e)$.
+\paragraph*{Load} For oblivious routing $M$, the flow across edge $e$ for the demand $b_f$ is given by $\load_M(f\to e)$.
 This can be obtained from the matrix $M$ as $\load_M(f\to e) = |(Mb_f\tp)_e|$.
 The sum of all flows across an edge $e$ for every possible edge demand vector $b_f$ is then the load across the edge $e$.

-Note that the congestion, or the competitive ratio for the $\ell_{\infty}$ norm, is then just the maximum load on any edge in the graph.
+Note that the congestion, or the competitive ratio for the $\ell_{\infty}$ norm, is then just the maximum load on any edge in the graph by definition of $\| MB\tp \|_{\infty}$.

 \paragraph*{Convexity of load} Load is convex on oblivious routings.
 For two oblivious routings $M_0$ and $M_1$, let $M_{\lambda} = \lambda M_1 + (1 - \lambda) M_0$ for $\lambda \in (0, 1)$.
 Then

 \paragraph*{The simplex} We use $\Delta^m = \{ x \in \R^m: \sum x_i = 1, x_i \ge 0 \}$ to denote the $m$-simplex.
 Any $p \in \Delta^m$ then represents a probability distribution over the edges.